 Brynmor specialises in property and public law.
 He has particular expertise in cases where these two areas interact such as in the fields of social housing and local government.
 He frequently deals with the impact of human rights and equality law on these sectors.

 Brynmor recently joined Exchange from a specialist property and housing law chambers in London.
 He has experience of appearing at all levels of court and tribunal and can be instructed for cases nationwide.

 Brynmor is ranked in both the leading directories.
-Chambers and Partners 2020 describes him as having a “superb analytical brain”, and that he has “huge, in-depth knowledge of social housing”, whilst the Legal 500 says that he “has a highly analytical mind” and he is “popular with clients due to his unflappable and common sense approach”.
+Chambers and Partners 2021 describes him as having a “superb analytical brain”, and that he has “huge, in-depth knowledge of social housing”, whilst the Legal 500 says that he “has a highly analytical mind” and he is “popular with clients due to his unflappable and common sense approach”.

 Brynmor’s property practice ranges from trusts of land and real property through to landlord and tenant matters.
 He is experienced in private sector and public sector property disputes.
 He has appeared on numerous occasions before the Property Chamber of the First-Tier Tribunal in leasehold and land registration disputes, and on appeals to the Upper Tribunal.

 Brynmor’s clients include a wide range of public bodies and local authorities.
 He is a member of the Attorney General’s Panel of Counsel, which enables him to represent central government departments.
 He frequently represents the government in judicial review proceedings in the High Court or UTIAC.